grind-rip/docs/heaps.md

 ## Priority Queue

-In a standard queue, elements leave the queue in the same order as they arrive.
+In a standard queue, elements leave the queue in the same order as they arrive (first in, first out).
 In a priority queue, elements leave the queue in order of decreasing priority: the `DEQUEUE` operation of a queue becomes a `DELETE-MIN` operation (or `DELETE-MAX`) of a priority queue, which removes and returns the highest-priority element regardless of when it was inserted.
 Priority queues are often used in operating system schedulers to determine which job to run next: a high-priority job runs before a low-priority job even if the low-priority job has been waiting longer.

 In the context of algorithm interviews, heaps and priority queues can be treated as the same data structure.
 A heap is a useful data structure when it is necessary to repeatedly remove the object with the highest (or lowest) priority, or when insertions need to be interspersed with removals of the root node.